-Running a Lighthouse validator is easy if you're familiar with the terminal.
+Running a Lighthouse validator on the Witti multi-client testnet is easy if you're familiar with the terminal.

 Lighthouse runs on Linux, MacOS and Windows and has a Docker work-flow to make things as simple as possible.

 If this is your first time using Metamask and/or interacting with an ethereum test network, we recommend going through the beginning of this guide first (up to the Signing your first transaction with MetaMask section).

 There are two, different ways to install and start a Lighthouse validator:

 docker-compose: this is the easiest method.

 Building from source: this is a little more involved, however it gives a more hands-on experience.

 Once you've completed either one of these steps, you can move onto the next step.